dilawar/SerialScope/README.md

 }
 ```

-A sketch is available in `SerialScopeArduino/` directory.
-Open it in your
+A sketch is available in `Arduino/src` directory.
+Open it in your arduino IDE
-arduino IDE and upload to your Arduino board.
+and upload to your Arduino board.

+The `Makefile` in `Arudino` folder uses `platformIO` tool.